MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 %simulate SimulateInnerProduct
 ```

 The inner product operation is reconstructed to fit within the requirements of the target.
 In this case, calls like `Message` and manipulation of doubles is not allowed.
-Therefore, the output will be the bit value as generated by the `IterativePhaseEstimation` operation.
+Therefore, the output is the bit value as generated by the `IterativePhaseEstimation` operation.

 ```python
 %%qsharp